DSharpPlus/DSharpPlus/docs/articles/voicenext.md

 Your bot can now connect and disconnect, however it still cannot do the most important thing - broadcast audio.

 Let's change that.
 Create a new command called `play`.
-Give it a string argument called `file`, and mark it with [RemainingText attribute](/api/DSharpPlus.CommandsNext.Attributes.RemainingTextAttribute.html) attribute.
-That will make that argument capture all the text after the command's name.
+Give it a string argument called `file`, and mark it with [RemainingText attribute](xref:DSharpPlus.CommandsNext.Attributes.RemainingTextAttribute).
+It will make that argument capture all the text after the command's name.

 What you want to do right now, is something along these lines: